 In 1993, low-cost carrier Southwest Airlines began service to Louisville, significantly increasing passenger air travel.
 In fact, due in large part to Southwest’s presence, passenger boardings increased 97.3 percent from 1991 to 1999.

-Increased passenger activity, its ranking as a major international air cargo airport and the Airport Authority’s vision for the future, drove a name change for Standiford Field in 1995 to Louisville Muhammad Ali International Airport.
+Increased passenger activity, its ranking as a major international air cargo airport and the Airport Authority’s vision for the future, drove a name change for Standiford Field in 1995 to Louisville International Airport.